artur-s/FsWorkshop/Basics.md

        - Decoupling between the meaning and the definition of a type.
        - Its not really a new type, just an alias.
        - Two different aliases of the same type are compatible and the  compiler does not show an error.
-         For example, the following code type-checks even though a  different alias is passed to the printInvoiceId function
+         For example, the following code type-checks even though a different alias is passed to the printInvoiceId function.
          ```fsharp
          type InvoiceId = Guid
          type CustomerId = Guid